STAIRlab/sees/docs/contrib/analysis/integrator/231-Explicit Difference.md

 # Explicit Difference

-<p>This command is used to construct a Explicit Difference integrator
+This command is used to construct a Explicit Difference integrator object.
-object.</p>

 ```tcl
 integrator Explicitdifference